OpenJML/Solvers/README.md

 # Solvers
-A collection of SMR solvers used by OpenJML
+A collection of SMT solvers used by OpenJML